©2020 William A. Lasher

 “Then this model isn’t accurate?”

-“It’s an artist’s rendition,” said Krause with slight impatience, “to give you an idea of what we’re dealing with.
-It’s based on the descriptions provided to us by eyewitnesses as well as examinations of the aqua wolf’s victims.”
+“It’s an artist’s rendition,” said Krause with slight impatience.
+“To give you an idea of what we’re dealing with.
+It’s based on the descriptions provided by eyewitnesses as well as examinations of the aqua wolf’s victims.”

 “Is there anything else about the aqua wolf that’s different than the model?” said Molly.